ChrisMarshallNY/ChrisMarshallNY/README.md

 I'm an experienced software developer, specializing in Apple development ([native Swift](https://developer.apple.com/swift/)).
 I write Swift just about every day.

-I've been writing software since 1983.
+I've been writing (and shipping) software since 1983.

 I've done a **LOT** of open-source code (I was a manager, for most of my career, and needed to keep my "tech chops" up), so I have [a fairly significant open track record](https://stackoverflow.com/story/chrismarshall).
 There shouldn't be any questions about my technical acumen.